microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights_list_shared.md

 For example, you can use the `$filter` query parameter to filter shared items based on the Container Type:

-`https://graph.microsoft.com/beta/me/insights/shared?$filter=ResourceVisualization/ContainerType eq 'application/vnd.openxmlformats-officedocument.wordprocessingml.document'`
+`https://graph.microsoft.com/beta/me/insights/shared?$filter=ResourceVisualization/MediaType eq 'application/vnd.openxmlformats-officedocument.wordprocessingml.document'`

-See the available Container Types, Types, and MediaTypes you can filter by in [resourceVisualization](../resources/insights_resourceVisualization.md).
+See the available Container Types and Types you can filter by in [resourceVisualization](../resources/insights_resourceVisualization.md).

 ## Request headers